Welder Resume Guide: Florida Edition (2026)

 Hard Skills

-- SMAW (Stick Welding) - Shielded Metal Arc Welding for structural and maintenance applications
+- SMAW (Stick Welding) - Shielded Metal Arc Welding for structural and shipyard applications

 - GMAW (MIG Welding) - Gas Metal Arc Welding for production and fabrication